SimranTripathi/Maze-Game/README.md

 A fun and interactive browser-based game developed using Python, Algorithm, BFS, DFS, A*.
 The game provides an engaging user experience with responsive design and smooth gameplay.

 ## Features

--  Interactive gameplay
+* Interactive and engaging gameplay
- - Attractive and responsive UI
+* Attractive and responsive user interface
-- Fast and lightweight
+* Fast and lightweight performance
-- Mobile-friendly design
+* Mobile-friendly and responsive design
-- Easy to play and restart
+* Simple gameplay with easy restart functionality
-- Find paths using BFS and DFS algorithms
+* Pathfinding using BFS and DFS algorithms
-- Efficient pathfinding using the A algorithm*
+* Efficient pathfinding using the A* algorithm